AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 vec3 radiance   = lightColor * attenuation * cosTheta;
 ```

-Aside from the different terminology, this piece of
+Aside from the different terminology, this piece of code should look awfully familiar to you: this is exactly how we've been calculating diffuse lighting so far.
+When it comes to radiant lighting, radiance is calculated similarly to how we've calculated